Recent Scientific Publications

 In this research, the authors are interested in strategies for legitimizing the assurance missions of independent third-party bodies.
 Assurance providers use their websites to promote their

 assignments.
-How do independent third-party bodies legitimize their assurance assignments in the regulatory context of European Directive 2014/95/EU?
+How do independent third-party bodies legitimize their assurance assignments within the regulatory framework established by European Directive 2014/95/EU?

 The authors conducted a discursive analysis of the promotion of SA missions on the websites of independent third-party organizations.
 A content analysis was performed on the collected textual data.

-The results highlight various strategies for promoting the implementation of assurance engagements aimed at legitimizing their new capabilities.
-Nevertheless, it appears that service providers make very little mention of the quality of nonfinancial information as the objective of assurance engagements.
+The results highlight different strategies for promoting the implementation of assurance engagements aimed at legitimizing their new skills.
+Nevertheless, it appears that service providers make very little reference to the quality of nonfinancial information as the objective of assurance engagements.

 Climate Reporting Related to the TCFD Framework: An Exploration of the Air Transport Sector

 In recent years, international institutions have promoted initiatives to address climate-related issues, and a Task Force on Climate-related Financial Disclosures (TCFD) was established as an extension of the Carbon Disclosure Project and Global Reporting Initiative standards.
 This study examines how the air transport sector complies with the TCFD framework, which is considered a mechanism for translating scientific knowledge on climate change from the Intergovernmental Panel on Climate Change (IPCC).
 Based on environmental criteria, our sample accounts for more than 65% of the sector’s total emissions.
-The disclosures on climate-related issues by twenty-four airlines are analyzed for the period 2015–2018.
-Although climate reporting increased from 2015 to 2018 (before and after the issuance of the framework), our study documents that compliance with TCFD recommendations is poor, specifically regarding the core element of strategy.
+We analyze the climate-related disclosures of twenty-four airlines for the period 2015–2018.
+Although climate reporting increased from 2015 to 2018 (before and after the framework was issued), our study documents that compliance with TCFD recommendations is poor, particularly regarding the core element of strategy.
 Our contribution is twofold.
-First, we note that the climate change mitigation and adaptation policies disclosed in the reports could help close the information gap as desired by the company’s stakeholders, but they are currently insufficient.
+First, we note that the climate change mitigation and adaptation policies disclosed in the reports could help close the information gap sought by the companies’ stakeholders, but they are currently insufficient.
 Second, the normative pressures exerted by the TCFD align with the coercive pressures identified in some regions of the world and are promoting the development of climate reporting.

 Climate Reporting Related to the TCFD Framework: An Exploration of the Air Transport Sector

 In recent years, international institutions have promoted initiatives to address climate-related issues, and a Task Force on Climate-related Financial Disclosures (TCFD) was established as an extension of the Carbon Disclosure Project and Global Reporting Initiative standards.
 This study examines how the air transport sector complies with the TCFD framework, which is considered a mechanism for translating scientific knowledge on climate change from the Intergovernmental Panel on Climate Change (IPCC).
 Based on environmental criteria, our sample accounts for more than 65% of the sector’s total emissions.
-The disclosures on climate-related issues by twenty-four airlines are analyzed for the period 2015–2018.
-Although climate reporting increased from 2015 to 2018 (before and after the issuance of the framework), our study documents that compliance with TCFD recommendations is poor, specifically regarding the core element of strategy.
+We analyze the climate-related disclosures of twenty-four airlines for the period 2015–2018.
+Although climate reporting increased from 2015 to 2018 (before and after the framework was issued), our study documents that compliance with TCFD recommendations is poor, particularly regarding the core element of strategy.
 Our contribution is twofold.
-First, we note that the climate change mitigation and adaptation policies disclosed in the reports could help close the information gap as desired by the company’s stakeholders, but they are currently insufficient.
+First, we note that the climate change mitigation and adaptation policies disclosed in the reports could help close the information gap sought by the companies’ stakeholders, but they are currently insufficient.
 Second, the normative pressures exerted by the TCFD align with the coercive pressures identified in some regions of the world and are promoting the development of climate reporting.

 Nicolas Garcia-Torea, Sophie Giordano-Spring, Carlos Larrinaga, Géraldine Rivière-Giordano.
 Accounting for Carbon Emission Allowances: An Empirical Analysis in the EU ETS Phase 3.
 Social and Environmental Accountability Journal, Taylor & Francis, 2021, pp. 1–23. ⟨10.1080/0969160X.2021.2012496⟩. ⟨hal-03547753⟩

-Accounting for Carbon Emission Allowances: An Empirical Analysis in Phase 3 of the EU ETS
+Accounting for Carbon Emission Allowances: An Empirical Analysis of Phase 3 of the EU ETS

-This study examines the accounting treatment of carbon emission allowances by participants in the EU Emissions Trading System to determine whether the auction-based allocation system implemented in 2013 led to changes in accounting practices.
+This study examines the accounting treatment of carbon emission allowances for participants in the EU Emissions Trading System to determine whether the auction-based allocation system implemented in 2013 led to changes in accounting practices.
 This study builds on the work of Allini, Giner, and Caldarelli (2018, “Opening the Black Box of Accounting for Greenhouse Gas Emissions: The Different Views of Institutional Bodies and Firms.”
-Journal of Cleaner Production 172: 2195–2205.) by conducting a comparative study of how emission allowances are recorded in the 2011 and 2016 financial statements of a large sample of the highest emitters in the system operating across eight different industries.
+Journal of Cleaner Production 172: 2195–2205.) by conducting a comparative study of how emission allowances are recorded in the 2011 and 2016 financial statements of a large sample of the system’s highest emitters operating across eight different industries.
 We also update the analysis of the role of local standards in shaping carbon accounting practices in a context characterized by the lack of specific IFRS guidance.
 We found that auctioning did not change accounting practices, as they remain “messy” and are often absent.
 The high level of non-disclosure and the widespread use of the “net method” conceal the burden of allowances from users of financial statements.
-Additionally, we report that firms’ carbon accounting practices are more aligned with their local standard when it allows for a limited representation of the financial impact of allowances.
-Therefore, current accounting practices fall far short of enabling an adequate assessment of the financial impact and risks resulting from carbon markets.
+Additionally, we report that firms’ carbon accounting practices are more aligned with their local standards when those standards allow for only a limited representation of the financial impact of allowances.
+Therefore, current accounting practices fall far short of enabling an adequate assessment of the financial impact and risks arising from carbon markets.

 The Limits of Environmental Accounting Disclosure: Enforcement of Regulations, Standards, and Interpretive Strategies

-The objective of this study is to provide insights into the perspectives of insiders on environmental accounting disclosures, an area that has received relatively little attention.
-Drawing on insights from key managers, we examine company decisions and practices related to the data disclosed in annual reports.
-More specifically, we explore how regulatory guidance influences and shapes disclosure strategies.
+The objective of this study is to provide insights into the perspectives of insiders on environmental accounting disclosures, a topic that has received relatively little attention.
+Drawing on insights from key managers, we provide information on company decisions and practices related to the data disclosed in annual reports.
+More specifically, we explore how regulatory guidance affects and shapes disclosure strategies.

 Organizations produce narratives by telling stories about their management and their history.
 The concept of organizational narrative can be used to refer to the result of a polyphony of individual discourses emanating from various actors within the organization (Rivière, 2006).
 The functions of discourse in management science are diverse (Jacquot and Point, 2000), and it is recognized that some may take on a “performative” character in the sense that they have the power to bring about what they describe (Austin, 1962; Boje, 1991, 1995).
 Particularly in management, theory is said to have the power to produce the reality it is supposed to explain, leading to self-fulfilling prophecies (Callon, 1998).
-In this context, one can consider that part of managerial practice consists of producing discourses that constitute the action in and of themselves, and that management tools are an artifact of this discourse.
-The invocation of tools conveying rationality within the discourse would thus make the decisions taken appear rational and legitimate (Cabantous and Gond 2012).
-Members of organizations, like actors in a film, perform a storytelling act that forms a narrative of the organization (Boje, 1991, 1995).
+In this context, one can consider that part of managerial practice consists of producing discourses that constitute the action in and of themselves, and that management tools are artifacts of this discourse.
+The invocation of tools that convey rationality within this discourse would thus make the decisions taken appear rational and legitimate (Cabantous and Gond 2012).
+Members of organizations, like actors in a movie, perform a storytelling act that shapes the organization’s narrative (Boje, 1991, 1995).
 These actors adapt to the performance criteria imposed on them and cobble together a seemingly satisfactory solution, with certain accounting practices potentially facilitating this compromise (Chenhall et al. 2013).
-The study of multiple discourses within organizations regarding the same decision should reveal the paradoxes between the rational recommendations implemented and the motivations and goals pursued by individuals.
+The study of multiple discourses within organizations regarding the same decision should reveal the paradoxes between the rational recommendations that are implemented and the motivations and goals pursued by individuals.

-2Whilethe study of the specific influence of actors’ social and institutional embeddedness is not new in the field of accounting and auditing (Hopwood and Miller, 1994; Chapman et al., 2009), to the best of our knowledge, it has not been explicitly explored in the context of optimizing a multi-stakeholder supply chain (MSSC).
+2Whilethe study of the specific influence of actors’ social and institutional embeddedness is not new in the field of accounting and auditing (Hopwood and Miller, 1994; Chapman et al., 2009), to the best of our knowledge, it has not been explicitly explored in the context of optimizing a multi-actor supply chain (MASC).
 A supply chain comprises three subsystems: the procurement of materials and components, production management, and the physical distribution of products (Paché, 2006).
 This chain can involve multiple actors, that is, multiple organizations.
-A growing number of companies are using this mode of inter-organizational coordination, and the value of further studying managerial discourse in this context warrants a diversification of perspectives.
-Indeed, a voluminous body of literature focused on the use of management control tools in CLM highlights that certain clients benefit from outsourcing and quasi-integrating their logistics providers in order to reduce overall costs and increase the value created for the end customer (Cooper and Slagmulder, 2004; Shank and Govindarajan, 1995, Fabbe-Costes 2002).
-Supply chain optimization would thus be based on selecting providers with competitive advantages in functions neglected by the anchor firm.
+A growing number of companies are adopting this form of interorganizational coordination, and the value of further studying managerial discourse in this context warrants a diversification of analytical perspectives.
+Indeed, a vast body of literature focused on the use of management control tools in CLMAs highlights that certain clients benefit from outsourcing and quasi-integrating their logistics service providers in order to reduce overall costs and increase the value created for the end customer (Cooper and Slagmulder, 2004; Shank and Govindarajan, 1995, Fabbe-Costes 2002).
+Supply chain optimization would thus be based on selecting providers with competitive advantages in functions outsourced by the anchor firm.
 This instrumental perspective provides the arguments that, in our research, fall under the “theory of rational choice” (Cabantous and Gond, 2012).

-3Thequestion addressed in this study concerns the role of cost discourse in legitimizing the interorganizational control exercised by the hub of the integrated supply chain under examination.
-What arguments does this hub firm—acting as the principal—present to its headquarters to justify the selection of logistics service providers, particularly with regard to the allocation of costs among partners?
-What arguments do local executives and managers use to justify the established operating model, particularly regarding the costs borne by each partner?
-This approach, centered on the study of narratives from multiple actors within a multi-company case study, aims to provide additional insight into the literature on control within integrated logistics chains.
+3Theresearch questionaddressed in this study concerns the role of cost discourse in legitimizing the interorganizational control exercised by the hub of the integrated supply chain under study.
+What arguments does this hub firm—acting as the principal—present to its headquarters to justify its selection of logistics service providers, particularly with regard to the allocation of costs among partners?
+What arguments do local executives and managers use to justify the established operating model, particularly with regard to the costs borne by each partner?
+This approach, which focuses on analyzing the narratives of multiple actors within a multi-company case study, aims to shed additional light on the literature concerning control in integrated supply chains.

 4Thefirst section of this article presents the conceptual and theoretical framework of this research.
-The second section outlines the qualitative research methodology employed.
-The third section presents the empirical findings of the case study.
+The second section outlines the qualitative research methodology used.
+The third section presents the empirical results of the case study.
 The final section offers points for discussion.

 Géraldine Rivière-Giordano, Sophie Giordano-Spring, Charles H. Cho.
 Does the level of assurance statement on environmental disclosure affect investor assessment?
 Sustainability Accounting, Management and Policy Journal, Emerald, 2018, 9 (3), pp. 336–360. ⟨10.1108/SAMPJ-03-2018-0054⟩. ⟨hal-02091698⟩